gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

-## 8. Automating Tests on Push with GitHub Actions 🔄✅
+## 8. Automating Tests with GitHub Actions and Git Hooks 🔄🪝

-To ensure your controller tests run **automatically** every time code is pushed, we integrate them into a **CI pipeline using GitHub Actions**.
+To ensure your controller tests run **automatically**, you can use two approaches:

+- ☁️ **GitHub Actions**: runs tests remotely every time code is pushed to GitHub.
+- 💻 **Git Hooks**: runs tests locally before each commit.

+Both are important for enforcing test reliability and preventing broken code from being committed or deployed.

+---

+### ☁️ Option 1: Run Tests on Push with GitHub Actions

-### 🔧 Setup Instructions
+#### 🔧 Setup Instructions

 1. **Find or Create the Workflow File**